igrigorik/http-client-hints/README.md

   sizes="(max-width: 30em) 100vw, (max-width: 50em) 50vw,calc (33vw - 100px)">
 ```

-The combination of the `DPR` and `RW` hints allows the server to deliver 'pixel perfect' images that match the device resolution and the exact display size.
-However, note that the server is not required to do so: it can round/bin the advertised values based on own logic and serve the closest matching resource - just as `srcset` picks the best/nearest resource based on the provided parameters in the markup.
+The combination of the `DPR` and `RW` hints allows the server to deliver 'pixel perfect' images that match the device resolution and exact display size.
+However, the server is not required to do so: it can round or bin the advertised values based on own logic and serve the closest matching resource - just as `srcset` picks the nearest resource based on the provided parameters in the markup.

 ##### Resource selection
 When request hints are used the resource selection algorithm logic is shared between the user agent and the server: the user agent may apply own selection rules based on specified markup and defer other decisions to the server by communicating the appropriate `DPR` and `RW` values within the image request.
 With that, a few considerations to keep in mind: